On-Page SEO for Framer Site Speed: Best Practices

 Google uses Core Web Vitals to measure a website’s overall experience, with a particular focus on:

 A well-structured page reduces layout shifts and rendering delays, improving both SEO and engagement.
-Yet, only 12% of mobile websites and 13% of desktop sites pass all three Core Web Vitals thresholds, highlighting the importance of site optimisation.
+Yet, only 12% of mobile websites and 13% of desktop sites pass all three Core Web Vitals thresholds, highlighting the importance of site optimization.
+Get deeper insights on how these metrics impact your rankings in our Core Web Vitals guide for Framer.

-For deeper insights, use tools like PageSpeed Insights to analyse Framer websites and identify loading issues that may be affecting rankings.
+For deeper insights, use tools like PageSpeed Insights to analyze Framer websites and identify loading issues that may be affecting rankings.
+Not sure how to use PageSpeed Insights?
+Read this guide on How to Use Google PageSpeed Insights to Analyze Your Framer Site’s Speed.

 Structuring Headings & Content for Performance